tkt6g/ICP1/README.md

 # ICP1
-This is my first ICP for the Web programming class fall 2021!!!
+This is the first ICP for the Web programming class of fall 2021!!!
+Refer wiki for all the details about this project.